 Said’s family prepared us a generous table with the tagine, couscous and deserts for lunch.
 We couldn’t finish all, and according to Said, it is a good sign.
 “If guests finish all meals, it was not enough”, explained our amazing host.

 What I love about Said is his warm and straightforward personality.
-His modest talks and generosity made me feel like home.
-And I would like also to invite you all to feel Morocco like home.
+His modest talks and generosity made me feel at home.
+And I would also like to invite you all to make Morocco feel like home.